GerhardBotha97/niobium/INFO.md

 ## Variables and Variable Passing

-Blue Wasp Runner supports two types of variables:
+Niobium supports two types of variables:

 1. **Global Variables**: Defined at the top level of the configuration and available to all commands
 2. **Output Variables**: Generated by commands and passed to dependent commands